 The play that concerned all Oregon fans is when the Washington linebacker (above) pushed our star QB Marcus Mariota out of bounds, and then hung onto to him and continued to pull him beyond the sideline boundary!

 He had not let go of Marcus (above) and is still pulling and twisting him!

-How many yards into the player area are they and he STILL has not let go of our Quarterback?
+How many yards into the player area (above) are they, and he STILL has not let go of our Quarterback?

 This screenshot (above) makes me angry.
 The Washington defender pulled him all the way back until Mariota’s helmet crashed against the bench; what if the collision had hit Marcus’s head or neck the wrong way?
 He could have suffered a serious injury!
 Yet this Husky trotted back on the field…nothing said to him, and he was not pulled from the game.
 Standard Operating Procedure for a Wilcox defense??

-When one of our defensive linemen had a late hit on the Washington QB—I watched and winced as Coach Azz tore into the young man, and made sure that even I, up forty rows, knew that a play like that was not tolerated at University of Oregon.
+When one of our defensive linemen had a late hit on the Washington QB—I watched and winced as Coach Jerry Azzinaro tore into the young man, and made sure that even I, up forty rows, knew that a play like that was not tolerated at University of Oregon.

 This screenshot above is from the same game where another Boise State player tried to literally take the head off of our star Tight End Ed Dickson, as the ball is being thrown away.
 When you look at examples like this from two different Wilcox defenses—you cannot escape the obvious conclusion.
 He has no compunction coaching his players to be headhunters, and while some may say he is part of Oregon football royalty?
 Baloney.
 When he’s teaching these tactics he is just another DAMN HUSKY.